 What is Dye Sublimation printing?

 Compared to inkjet printing on other materials like paper or vinyl, dye sublimation is a more involved process since it involves multiple steps.
 But don’t worry.
-With the right knowledge, dye sublimation can be an enjoyable and profitable business.
+Dye sublimation can be an enjoyable and profitable business with the right knowledge.
 Here’s what you need to know to get started:

 1. You can print a huge variety of products